bsantan/Methods7712/ComputationalHomework/Module3/README.md

 # Extending a Query Sequence

 The Query_Extend.py is an algorithm that takes a given set of Next Generation sequencing reads and aligns them to a given query sequence.
 The algorithm will output a fasta file with the extended query, and a table of all sequencing reads which aligned to the query.
 It can be specified whether to extend the query based on the longest read possible or the longest read which aligned with other sequencing segments.
 The algorithm is only able to find exact matches to the given query, and does not evaluate N in the sequencing read as a potential match.
+The algorithm will also exit if no matches to the query are found, and the final fasta and table will not be output.

 ## Getting Started